yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 [SNIP]
 ```

-Once all the files are built, we can now import our new module into Havoc.
+Once all the files are built, we can now import our new modules into Havoc.

 # Testing the Inline-Execute-PE module